Pekwerike/SugaIOT/README.md

 ## Interaction with android bluetooth low-energy APIs
 All major interactions with the android BluetoothLe APIs are done within the [SugaIOTBluetoothLeService](https://github.com/Pekwerike/SugaIOT/blob/master/app/src/main/java/com/example/sugaiot/service/SugaIOTBluetoothLeService.kt).
 This class allows for a stable interaction with android bluetooth low-energy
 APIs irrespective of the MainActivity lifecycle.
-Once the application is started the MainActivity binds to this service and unbinds from the service when the activity is destroyed but the service continues running in the foreground.
+Once the application is started the MainActivity binds to SugaIOTBluetoothLeService and unbinds from the service when the activity is destroyed but the service continues running in the foreground.

 ## Data Model